 The masonry saw looks a lot like a typical table/miter saw used to cut wood.
 But as its name implies, its most common application is cutting through things like masonry bricks and small blocks of concrete.
 There are also different sizes of masonry saws.
 Those on the smaller side are more applicable to brick while the larger saws are generally reserved for larger blocks.

 A masonry saw can typically be used either wet or dry.
-Likewise, Devour Tools blades can be utilized under either scenario.
+Likewise, Devour Tools diamond blades can be utilized under either scenario.
 When dry cutting though, extra caution is warranted thanks to dust, flying debris, and excess heat.

 Using a masonry saw is pretty straightforward.
 You mark a guide line on your brick or block, place the material into the built-in tray, lower the blade and work the material into the blade.
 Depending on the depth of the material, you may have to make more than one pass.